influxdata/influxdb/SECURITY.md

 ## Reporting a Vulnerability

 InfluxData takes security and our users' trust very seriously.
 If you believe you have found a security issue in any of our open source projects, please responsibly disclose it by contacting security@influxdata.com.
-More details about security vulnerability reporting, including our GPG key, can be found at https://www.influxdata.com/how-to-report-security-vulnerabilities/.
+For more information, see [how to report security vulnerabilities](https://www.influxdata.com/how-to-report-security-vulnerabilities/).